MaybeLaterx/SpireQuests/PULL_REQUEST_TEMPLATE.md

 ### Description
-Adding new quest around finishing off enemies with perfect damage.
-Includes new relic.
+Please write a sentence or two about what you're adding with this PR here.

 ### Checklist
-- [x] I have added myself to the authors list in the ModTheSpire.json
+- [ ] I have added myself to the authors list in the ModTheSpire.json
-- [x] I have updated my entry and its state in the [Contribution List](https://docs.google.com/spreadsheets/d/1Vg56thYTilz6elyO7A8KjkEcVMb_n_tnlYp2hvNPCrQ/edit?gid=170787654#gid=170787654)
+- [ ] I have updated my entry and its state in the [Contribution List](https://docs.google.com/spreadsheets/d/1Vg56thYTilz6elyO7A8KjkEcVMb_n_tnlYp2hvNPCrQ/edit?gid=170787654#gid=170787654)
-- [x] I have removed all the placeholder and TODO strings in my contribution
+- [ ] I have removed all the placeholder and TODO strings in my contribution